 Movieguide® has been analyzing the content of movies and comparing box office numbers since 1991.

 “We have found similar results in practically all of our previous studies,” Dr. Baehr noted.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!